-- 1.5 In the absence of a completely gated system that allows a complete recording of flows through stations or comprehensive and robust count data, the use of ticket sales data, LENNON, as the primary source of the ODM is the best approach available.
+LENNON, as the primary source of the ODM is the best approach available.
 In particular, its national coverage makes it suitable as a basis for the production of national statistics such as those reported by the ORR.
 However, this data does have weaknesses when utilised for this purpose and, although some of these are catered for in the methodology, the user should be aware of these acknowledged limitations.
 The key limitations are outlined below.
-More extensive discussion of some aspects of the limitations of the dataset is included in Appendix B. - Non-Point to point tickets An overarching issue is the inherent difficulty and uncertainty associated with estimating the number of journeys associated with many rail products which do not simply represent point to point single or return journeys and furthermore the distribution of those journeys.
-This is a particular issue for the London Travelcard Area and PTE areas;
+More extensive discussion of some aspects of the limitations of the dataset is included in Appendix B.

-- Concessionary travel Most PTEs subsidise some form of free travel for passengers over a certain age and those with disabilities.
+- Non-Point to point tickets An overarching issue is the inherent difficulty and uncertainty associated with estimating the number of journeys associated with many rail products which do not simply represent point to point single or return journeys and furthermore the distribution of those journeys.
+This is a particular issue for the London Travelcard Area and PTE areas; - Concessionary travel Most PTEs subsidise some form of free travel for passengers over a certain age and those with disabilities.
 This creates a substantial additional element of demand which is very difficult to include in the ODM as information on the level and distribution of journeys associated with these free travel products is not recorded.
 The current approach to this in the ODM is to include this demand where data has been made available by PTEs which would generally be estimates as a result of surveys.
 In addition, since 2012/13 an estimate of Freedom Pass journeys in the London Travelcard Area has been included; - Non-LENNON sales A significant proportion of sales is either not passed directly through LENNON (sold at non-railway sales points) or is included in LENNON in a format which requires additional processing and assumptions i.e. is not associated with a station to station flow; - Group stations Many products to major destinations are sold with the origin or destination as a group of stations (e.g. London Terminals, Manchester BR stations).
-Current industry data does not distinguish between the component stations and therefore a split between these stations has to be estimated during the production of the ODM; and - Ticketless travel Journeys associated with ticketless travel are not included in the datasets but as with journeys made on other products excluded from the datasets, some journeys would be observed in passenger counts.
+Current industry data does not distinguish between the component stations and in the ODM the data is retained at the group station level rather than split to its component stations; and - Ticketless travel Journeys associated with ticketless travel are not included in the datasets but as with journeys made on other products excluded from the datasets, some journeys would be observed in passenger counts.
 This is likely to be an issue on some flows and in some areas where ticketless travel is significant.
 As more stations have become gated over time and TOCs focus on revenue protection activities this is likely to be less of an issue than in the past in contributing to a shortfall in journeys.
-Finally, there is a strong argument that it is inappropriate to include ticketless travel in the ODM as its purpose is to record bona-fide journeys on the rail network and inclusion of ticketless travel could distort business cases for new investment where these are reliant on data from the ODM. - 1.6 It is important to remember that in aggregate the underlying data, from LENNON, is a rich and comprehensive data source and, importantly, covers the entirety of Great Britain.
+Finally, there is a strong argument that it is inappropriate to include ticketless travel in the ODM as its purpose is to record bona-fide journeys on the rail network and inclusion of ticketless travel could distort business cases for new investment where these are reliant on data from the ODM. - 1.7 It is important to remember that in aggregate the underlying data, from LENNON, is a rich and comprehensive data source and, importantly, covers the entirety of Great Britain.
 The issue is that when using the data source to construct the ODM the data is being pushed significantly beyond what it was originally designed for which was primarily to report and allocate revenues across train operators.